-The discount rate used to measure the total OPEB liability was 2.20 percent.
+The discount rate used to measure the total OPEB liability was 2.16%.
 The discount rate depends on the nature of underlying assets for funded plans.
 For an unfunded plan, the discount rate is based on an index of 20-year General Obligation municipal bonds.

-Note 6: Other Post-Employment Benefits (OPEB) (continued)
+Note 6: Other Post-Employment Benefits (OPEB) (Continued)